contract-ace/smartace/tutorials/2_getting_started.md

   3. `make fuzz`

 By default, `fuzz` will run `1000000` trials with a timeout of `15` seconds.
 Each trial terminates if a `require` fails.
-A test fails if an `assert` fails.
+A trial fails if an `assert` fails.
+After a few minutes, all trial will pass, as expected.
+You will see a summary of the tests printed to the console.